"There's nowhere you can be that isn't where you're meant to be"

 'Composition' can be an intensely private process unless you are working on a collaborative venture.

 You shut yourself away for hours upon end, seldom hearing the final result except in your head.
 (So saying, music technology has helped greatly to keep us better in touch with the musical outcomes.)

 My website shows off some of my compositions.
+I adopted a publishing name of 'Karl Meinhardt' for a couple of flute albums that I released in 2012.
+My mother's maiden name being 'Meinhardt', I felt that the other side ought to gain a share in the credit for my creative endeavours.
 If we don't self-promote, the likelihood is that nobody else will promote our music.
 YOLO as they say!
 Go for it!

 Be kind to composers, they are probably overdrawn at the Bank.